estnltk/eval_experiments_lrec_2020/README.md

 ## Our results

-You can find our results from the folder `results`.
+You can find our results from the folder `'results'`.
 Annotation similarity ratios are in files prefixed with `eval_`, and manual evaluation results are in files prefixed with `manual_chk_`.

 ---